 For all women who are with child and the children growing in their womb

-For those who are ill, injured, hospitalized, homebound, or recovering, especially Alvena, Millie, Barbara, Jim, John, Scott, Louise, Barbara, David, Jackson, Jim & Penny, Alison, Carol, Stephanie, Dick, Allan & Jan, Luke, Valerie, Lois, John, Dan, Preston, London, Peter, Darrel, Elizabeth, Tom, Sharon, Maggie, Carl.
+For those who are ill, injured, hospitalized, homebound, or recovering, especially Alvena, Millie, Barbara, Jim, John, Scott, Louise, Barbara, David, Jackson, Jim & Penny, Dennis, Paul, Alison, Carol, Stephanie, Dick, Allan & Jan, Luke, Valerie, Fred, John, Dan, Preston, London, Peter, Darrel, Doris, Elizabeth, Maggie